toddcooke/walking-tale-site/privacy_policy.md

 All user data may be deleted through an option in the settings menu.

-### How do you use the information?
+### How do we use the information?

-Posts are publicly available through the app, but no personally identifying information is attached to any post.
+Posts are publicly available through the app.
+Each post includes the username of its creator, as well as the location where it was created.

-### What information do you share?
+### What information do we share?

 No personally identifying information is shared.